Aturberv/BreweryLife/README.md

 ```
 {
-    "BreweryNamePascalCamelCase": {
+    "BreweryName": {
         "yelpBusinessId": "string",
         "googlePlacesId": "string",
+        "untappdBreweryId": "string",
-        "untappdBreweryId": "string"
+        "foursquareVenueId": "string"
     }
 }
 ```

 You can retrieve the `yelpBusinessId` by searching Yelp for the brewery and extracting the part of the url after `https://yelp.com/biz/`.

-You can retrieve the `googlePlacesId` [here](https://developers.google.com/places/web-service/place-id) You can retrieve the `untappdBreweryId` by inspecting the URL you are routed to when searching for the brewery on [https://untappd.com](https://untappd.com).
+You can retrieve the `googlePlacesId` [here](https://developers.google.com/places/web-service/place-id).

+You can retrieve the `untappdBreweryId` by inspecting the URL you are routed to when searching for the brewery on [https://untappd.com](https://untappd.com).

+You can retrieve the `foursquareVenueId` by looking at meta tags on the brewery's foursquare page.

 You may find some breweries do not have profiles on all of these sites.
 The only required ID is the `untappdBreweryId`.
 If the place doesn't exist on Google Places, you'll have to hardcode the location object like this:

 ```
 "location" {
    "lat": 12.1244
    "lng": 43.12313
 }
 ```
-__You can include the `"valid": false` key to prevent people from catching Ubers to places we aren't 100% sure exist at that location.__
+_You can include the `"valid": false` key to prevent people from catching Ubers to places we aren't 100% sure exist at that location._

 ## Deploying